- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Remember, these guidelines are general recommendations, and it's always important to consult the user manual and documentation provided by the manufacturer for specific instructions on configuring security settings for your NAS Raidon Mobile Rack iR2777 device.

-Although NAS Mobile Rack iR2777 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Mobile Rack iR2777 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -